-A minor concentration risk component has been present in the end-of-year 2022 market risk profile of the company due to intra-group exposures: strategic participations.
+A minor concentration risk component has been present in the end-of-year 2024 market risk profile of the company due to a corporate bond.

 In addition to the assessment of concentration risk according to the SCR standard formula, all issuers (groups of issuers respectively) are monitored in accordance with UNIQA Group Risk Management Standard, based on economic risk measurement.